chiraggude/larabase/README.md

 * Allow users to destroy their account (soft delete)
 * Profile Pictures via Gravatar
 * OAuth 1 & 2 - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub
-* Manages generating and clearing a token for remembering the user from a saved cookie.
-(Recheck)
-* Tracks sign in count, last login,  timestamps and IP address.
+* Tracks sign in count, last login,  timestamps and IP address
-* Expires sessions that have no activity in a specified period of time.
+* Expires sessions that have no activity in a specified period of time
+* User Suspension: A user can be temporarily banned from logging in to the app for a small interval (eg. 7 days)
+* User Banning: Admins can add a user's email to a banned list.
+A banned user will not be allowed to create a new account with their existing emails or social accounts (potentially)
 * Login Throttling: Locks an account after a specified number of failed sign-in attempts.
 Can unlock via email or after a specified time period.
-* User Management - User suspension, banning, allow users to delete account
-* Roles – Super Admin, Group Admin, Users
+* Role based Access Control (RBAC) – Super Admin, Group Admin, Users
-* Permissions - Manage Everything, Manage a group of users, manage only themselves
+* Permissions Types - Manage Everything, Manage a group of users, manage only themselves, manage certain resources, manage only certain actions in a resource

 ## Pending
 * Code refactoring (reduce ickiness)
 * Make code base more generic
+*

 ## Requirements
 * PHP >= 5.4.0